LeNinjaHD/TrollAddon/README.md

 ## Permissions
 - trolladdon.gui - Permission for /troll

-You can find Release in the Releases Tab and Test builds here: https://github.com/LeNinjaHD/TrollAddon/actions
+You can find Releases in the Releases Tab and Test builds here: https://github.com/LeNinjaHD/TrollAddon/actions